gowri305/data-science-interview/machinelearning.md

 - The results of hierarchical clustering can be shown using dendrogram.
 - Hierarchical clustering can’t handle big data well but K Means clustering can.
 This is because the time complexity of K Means is linear i.e. O(n) while that of hierarchical clustering is quadratic i.e. O(n2).

+## How is the value of K selected for K-means Clustering:
+One of the metrics that is commonly used to compare results across different values of K is the mean distance between data points and their cluster centroid.
+Since increasing the number of clusters will always reduce the distance to data points, increasing K will always decrease this metric, to the extreme of reaching zero when K is the same as the number of data points.
+Thus, this metric cannot be used as the sole target.
+Instead, mean distance to the centroid as a function of K is plotted and the "elbow point," where the rate of decrease sharply shifts, can be used to roughly determine K (see plot below).

 ### How is KNN different from k-means clustering?